443t/find-term-frequency/README.md

 documentation for running your program as well as the the output for the words “queequeg”, “whale”, and “sea”.
 Try to make it easy-to-use and efficiently implemented.

+// TODO
+- create method which opens a collection of documents
+- create method which formats the text
+- create method which opens a set of words
+- create method which uses Lucene library to find in files